-This chapter provides an overview of the faculty and its mission, strategy and stakeholders.
-The chapter should include an analysis of faculty outcomes and performance in the context of mission and strategy and should review the faculty's overall fitness for purpose and key challenges.
+This chapter provides an overview of the unit and its mission, strategy and stakeholders.
+The chapter should include an analysis of unit outcomes and performance in the context of mission and strategy and should review the unit's overall fitness for purpose and key challenges.
 Within this chapter, it would be appropriate to:

-- Provide a brief introductory overview of UL and its mission, strategy and key organisational structures (academic organisational chart) (for context). - Provide an overview of the faculty and its mission and strategy and evaluate how well the mission and strategy are aligned to and support those of the university. - Outline how the faculty mission and strategy are (i) developed, (ii) implemented, (iii) monitored, (iv) reported upon and (v) reviewed.
-Please include details of how you evaluate the extent to which the implementation of mission and strategy is successful (e.g., via specify key implementation success indicators). - Provide summary overview details and an evaluation of faculty-level performance/outcomes against key faculty and university strategic goals/objectives/ implementation success indicators (e.g., student numbers, progression rates, development of postgraduate programmes, research performance, internationalisation efforts, etc.).
-It will likely be appropriate to expand upon relevant elements of these in the remaining chapters. - Describe and evaluate how the faculty benchmarks its activities and performance/outputs against similar national and international institutions.
-(For example, how does the faculty become aware of relevant international good practice, trends and performance in other universities and how does it compare its outputs and performance with national and/or international norms?) - Clearly identify the faculty's stakeholders, both internal and external to UL. - Provide an overview of key challenges facing the faculty.
-(It may be appropriate to expand upon individual challenges in later chapters of the SAR.) - Provide an overall evaluation of the faculty's 'fitness for purpose'. - Indicate key areas on which the faculty would find reviewer input to be especially useful. - Provide any further information you believe to be relevant to this chapter.
+- Provide a brief introductory overview of UL and its mission, strategy and key organisational structures (academic organisational chart) (for context). - Provide summary overview details and an evaluation of unit-level performance/outcomes against key unit and university strategic goals/objectives/ implementation success indicators. - Describe and evaluate how the unit benchmarks its activities and performance/outputs against similar national and international institutions.
+(For example, how does the unit become aware of relevant international good practice, trends and performance in other universities and how does it compare its outputs and performance with national and/or international norms?) - Clearly identify the unit's stakeholders, both internal and external to UL. - Provide an overview of key challenges facing the unit.
+(It may be appropriate to expand upon individual challenges in later chapters of the SAR.) - Provide an overall evaluation of the unit's 'fitness for purpose'. - Indicate key areas on which the unit would find reviewer input to be especially useful. - Provide any further information you believe to be relevant to this chapter.
 You may present this information under headings/sub-headings of your choice.
 Please present the additional material in an analytical rather than a solely descriptive manner.

-3.2 Chapter 2: Organisational structure, management and governance departmental structures, the overall cohesion of the schools/departments as an integrated whole constituting the faculty, etc.)
+3.2 Chapter 2: Organisational structure, management and governance

-This chapter describes and evaluates how the faculty organises and governs itself, manages its staff, resources and activities and operates in accordance with key UL policies and systems.
+This chapter describes and evaluates how the unit organises and governs itself, manages its staff, resources and activities and operates in accordance with key UL policies and systems.
 Within this chapter, it would be appropriate to: